Ibrahim Ali (politician)

-Dato' Dr. Ibrahim bin Ali (Jawi: إبراهيم بن علي; born 25 January 1951) is a Malaysian politician.
+Ibrahim bin Ali (Jawi: إبراهيم بن علي; born 25 January 1951) is a Malaysian politician.
 He is informally known as Tok Him.
 He served as the Member of Parliament (MP) for Pasir Mas from August 1986 to April 1995 and again from March 2008 to May 2013.
 He is a member of the Parti Bumiputera Perkasa Malaysia (PUTRA), a component party of the Gerakan Tanah Air (GTA) opposition coalition.
 He has served as the 1st and founding President of PUTRA since May 2019.
 He is also founding President of the Malay dominance organisation Pertubuhan Pribumi Perkasa (PERKASA).

 Early life and education

 Ibrahim was born on 25 January 1951 in Kampung Pasir Pekan, Tumpat, Kelantan.
 He is the fifth child and eldest boy of 13 children.
 His father, Ali Mohamad @ Che Leh was the village head.

 He studied in different primary schools.
 First it was Sekolah Kebangsaan Padang Mandul, then Sekolah Kebangsaan Pasir Pekan, and then an English primary school in another district, Tanah Merah as was sent to live with his uncle because his parents unable support a big family.
-He spent my secondary school years in Sekolah Kebangsaan Islah and did Lower and Upper Six in a private school, Maktab Abadi, where he live underneath the school and would work part-time while studying when he couldn’t afford the fees.
+He spent my secondary school years in Sekolah Kebangsaan Islah and did Lower and Upper Six in a private school, Maktab Abadi, where he live underneath the school and would work part-time while studying when he could not afford the fees.
 After completed his high school certificate (HSC), he signed up to do a Bachelor of Laws (LLB) in Institut Teknologi Mara (ITM, now Universiti Teknologi MARA, UiTM)), but later switched his course to mass communications instead.

 He has obtained his Doctor of Philosophy (PhD) from IIC University of Technology, Cambodia later of his life in 2017.